jjg/newsie/README.md

 ## Status

-  * Generates a page of news from a hard-coded list of RSS feeds
+  * Generates a page of news from a list of RSS feeds
   * Can print the page directly to CUPS-configured printer
   * Emails the page to a configured destination
   * Block stories based on keywords